cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 A tag applies semantics to the data item it encloses.
-Thus, if tag A encloses tag B, which encloses data item C, tag A applies to the result of applying tag B on data item C.  That is, a tag is a data item consisting of a tag number and an enclosed value, the "tag content"; the tag content is the data item (the value) that is being tagged.
+Thus, if tag A encloses tag B, which encloses data item C, tag A applies to the result of applying tag B on data item C.
+A tag is a data item consisting of both a tag number and an enclosed value called the "tag content": the tag content is the data item that is being tagged.

 IANA maintains a registry of tag numbers as described in {{ianatags}}.